tommai78101/ajatt-tools_other_pronunciations_index/README.md

-# ajatt-tools_other_pronunciations_index
+# AJATT-Tools Additional Pronunciations Index

-Additional Japanese pronunciations for use with AJT Japanese add-on for Anki
+Additional Japanese pronunciations for use with AJT Japanese add-on for Anki.